washamdev/kendo-ui-core/docs/api/javascript/ui/multiselect.md

 ### filter `String`*(default: "startswith")*

 The filtering method used to determine the suggestions for the current value.
-Filtration is turned of by default, and can be performed over `string` values only (either the widget's data has to be an array of strings, or over the field, configured in the [`dataTextField`](/api/javascript/ui/multiselect#configuration-dataTextField) option).
+Filtration is turned off by default, and can be performed over `string` values only (either the widget's data has to be an array of strings, or over the field, configured in the [`dataTextField`](/api/javascript/ui/multiselect#configuration-dataTextField) option).
 The supported filter values are `startswith`, `endswith` and `contains`.

 #### Example - set the filter